FrontEndFoxes/curriculum/workshops/react/nanos/nano1-react.md

 -   Go over React basics
 -   Create components in React
--   Fetch data from an external API data source called Chec
+-   Fetch data from an external API data source
--   Use an axios-based library, Commerce.js, to add eCommerce logic
+-   Use an axios-based JavaScript SDK to add eCommerce logic
 -   List products on a products catalogue page

 Check out this [live demo](https://codesandbox.io/s/commercejs-react-products-c5s8j) sneakpeek to have a look at what we're building today!